 HOW TO FILE FOR DISABILITY BENEFITS IN UTAH

 Filing for SSD and SSI benefits in Utah is a task that Cannon Disability Law can help you with.
 Especially, if you have an illness that prevents you from working for over 12 months.
-You may need help filing for Social Security disability benefits in Utah.
+You may need help filing for Social Security benefits in Utah.

 There are two federal programs that can help you.

 The first is Social Security Disability Insurance (SSD).
 The second program is Supplemental Security Income (SSI).
 SSD benefits require you to have a lengthy work history.
 They also require you to have paid your taxes.
 You need to pay taxes for the government to set aside your monthly SSD benefits.
 SSD benefits come with Medicare.
 Learn about Medicare benefits here.
 Medicare benefits also comes with retirement benefits.